howset/minishell/JOURNAL.md

 - I need to handle replacments, for example replacing a variable with its value.
 I believe the best place to do this woiuld be in the parser.
 We already have a token with type `TKN_VAR` that we can use for this.
 	- To do this, I need to be able to seach for env variables in the parser.
 The code we use to handle this is in the builtin modul and it's scattered.
 I need to move this code to a separate module, group it together and make it more modular.
 I'll then use this module in the parser to handle replacements.
 It will still used as it is in the builtin module.
 - ✅ moved env variables code to a separate module
 - Using the env in the parser is not as easy as it sounds.
 The reason is the env variables is part of all_data struct, which is not available in the parser.
+I passed the all_data struct to the parser, but it's not a good idea to pass it to the parser.
+I need to find a better way to handle this.
+I'll come back to this later. but for now env replacment works with `echo $HOME` .
+Variables inside quotes are not handled yet.

 ### 26.12.2024
 - Replaced first iteration of command table with command table of `r-command-table` branch